barnali13/barnali13/README.md

 # 💫 About Me:

+About Me
 🎓 I’m currently working on

-🧠 Building ML models for healthcare predictions (stroke, CKD, etc.).
+🧠 Building Machine Learning models for healthcare predictions such as Liver Detection and CAnemia  Disease etc , focusing on data preprocessing, model training, and evaluation to improve medical decision-making.
+My goal is to use AI to support doctors and enhance early disease detection.

-📊 Creating Data Science & AI projects to strengthen my portfolio.
+📊 Creating impactful Data Science & AI projects that showcase end-to-end workflows from data cleaning to deployment, helping me strengthen my portfolio and demonstrate real-world problem-solving skills.

-🌐 Developing full-stack web apps with ML model integration.
+🌐 Developing full-stack web applications with ML integration to make intelligent solutions more accessible and interactive, allowing users to explore predictions in a user-friendly way.

 🤝 I’m looking to collaborate on

-🏆 Open-source Machine Learning / Deep Learning projects.
+🏆 Open-source ML/DL projects where I can contribute code, models, or research and learn from other developers while solving practical challenges.

-🐍 Python-based automation & data cleaning projects.
+🐍 Python-based automation & data cleaning projects that simplify repetitive tasks, improve data quality, and make workflows more efficient.

-🌟 Web apps using Streamlit / Flask for ML deployment.
+🌟 Web applications using Streamlit / Flask to deploy ML models in a simple, interactive format that anyone can use without technical knowledge.

 🙌 I’m looking for help with

-🚀 Deploying ML & DL models on Streamlit / FastAPI / Docker.
+🚀 Deploying ML & DL models using tools like Streamlit, FastAPI, and Docker to create scalable, production-ready applications.
+I want to bridge the gap between model building and real-world usage.

-📚 Exploring advanced Deep Learning concepts like Transformers & GANs.
+📚 Exploring advanced Deep Learning concepts such as Transformers and GANs to push my understanding beyond traditional models and work on cutting-edge AI applications.

-🛠 Learning MLOps best practices for production-level model deployment.
+🛠 Learning MLOps best practices to manage ML pipelines, version control, and monitoring, ensuring models remain reliable and maintainable in production.

 🏆 I’m currently learning

-🧠 Machine Learning & Deep Learning (CNNs, RNNs, Transformers).
+🧠 Machine Learning & Deep Learning (CNNs, RNNs, Transformers) to strengthen my foundation in both classical ML and modern neural network architectures.

-📊 Data Visualization with Seaborn / Matplotlib / PowerBI.
+📊 Data Visualization tools like Seaborn, Matplotlib, and PowerBI to turn raw data into actionable insights with meaningful visual stories.

-⚙️ Web frameworks like Flask, Streamlit, and FastAPI.
+⚙️ Web frameworks such as Flask, Streamlit, and FastAPI, focusing on integrating ML models into interactive web apps that are easy to use and deploy.

 💬 Ask me about

-🐍 Python, Pandas, NumPy – and how to use them in real projects.
+🐍 Using Python, Pandas, and NumPy effectively in real-world projects, from handling missing data to building robust ML pipelines.

-🎯 How to start with Kaggle datasets and build your first ML model.
+🎯 How to start with Kaggle datasets, explore them, and build your first ML model step by step — even if you’re a beginner.

-🔰 Beginner-friendly tips to kickstart your journey in Data Science & AI.
+🔰 Beginner-friendly tips to kickstart your journey in Data Science & AI, including resources, learning paths, and project ideas.

-🌐 Turning ML models into interactive web apps with Streamlit.
+🌐 Turning ML models into interactive web apps using Streamlit, making them more engaging and accessible for users.

 ---